Nouuu/CODECC/README.md

     }
 ```

-`size2` is at the beginning the source file size, and we decrement it
+When initialized, `size2` is the size of the source file and will be decremented
-every time we process the file, it allow us to know how many bytes left
+every time we process the file: this allows us to know how many bytes are left
-to process. `readBuffer` array contain the bytes we read from source
+to process.
+The `readBuffer` array contains the bytes we read from the source
-file, `writeBuffer` array will contain the encoded bytes, his size is 2x
+file, and the `writeBuffer` array will contain the encoded bytes: as a source byte
-`readBuffer` size.
+generates two encoded bytes, it will be twice bigger as the `readBuffer` size.

-To fill `writeBuffer`, we use 2 threads, each one fill the `writeBuffer`
+To fill `writeBuffer`, we use two threads: the first one fills the `writeBuffer`
-array with the first and second encoded byte from the source one.
+array with the first encoded byte, and the second one fills it with the second
-It call's worker for that, this function look like this :
+encoded byte.
+Each of these threads calls a `worker` function:

 ```c
 void *worker1() {